Turn to Our Team for Tough Representation if You Need Compensation

 An immediate emergency response is important for many bicyclists involved in accidents with a vehicle.
 Especially in the above situations, failure to stop and render aid can be a matter of life or death.

 Especially when riding on streets not designed for their use, bicyclists may find themselves in a precarious situation.
 Car doors may be opened directly in their path.
 Cars coming into the roadway may not see them.
 There’s also the danger we all face from distracted drivers who simply fail to protect those around them.

-One of the most common, if not the leading, causes of bike accidents is drivers failing to yield right-of-way.
+One of the most common, if not the leading, causes of bike accidents in California is drivers failing to yield right-of-way.
 This may be because a driver believes they have (or should have) right-of-way, or it may be an issue of visibility.
 Situations likely to cause accidents include: